QualityEdgeservices/QualityEdgesBackend/Readme.md

 ## Start the project in PROD ENV
 > npm run start

-## To build docker image of Medantrik MedTech Service Prod
+## To build docker image of Quality Edge Service Prod
 > docker build -t qualityedgeservice/quality-edge-backend-service:1.0.0 .

 ## To run the build image